-Bishops meeting on sex abuse clouded by state investigations
+Prosecutors crack down on clergy abuse as bishops gather

 Pennsylvania has been flooded with calls, some 1,800 from victims and families over the last three years.
 In Iowa, 11 people who identified themselves as victims and their relatives came forward in the hotline and questionnaire’s first three days.
 New Jersey and Michigan’s tip lines have received about 500 calls each, while Illinois has received nearly 400 calls and emails, including 160 from survivors.

 In contrast, Delaware’s attorney general tip line has had four calls since November, 2018, a spokesperson said.
-Officials in Vermont say they can’t comment because the investigation is ongoing, but that they are aware of dozens of victims of alleged criminal misconduct.
+Officials in Vermont say they cannot comment because the investigation is ongoing, but that they are aware of dozens of victims of alleged criminal misconduct.

 While priests have been prosecuted in the past, top law enforcement scrutiny of church authorities has been relatively rare.
 In 2012, Bishop Robert Finn of the Kansas City-St. Joseph diocese in Missouri was the first and only American prelate convicted for his role in aiding a priest, when he was found guilty of failing to report child pornography on a cleric’s laptop to authorities.